-Objectives : Several factors, including pregnancy which is associated with physical, psychological and hormonal changes, affect the females and their sexual partners’ relation and function.
-This study aimed to investigate the effect of PLISSIT-based sexual counseling on the sexual function of pregnant women.
+Objectives: Several factors, including pregnancy which is associated with physical, psychological, and hormonal changes, affect females and their sexual partners? relation and function.
+This study aimed to investigate the effect of ?permission, limited information, specific suggestions, intensive therapy?
+(PLISSIT)-based sexual counseling on the sexual function of pregnant women.

-Materials and Methods: This was a randomized controlled trial performed on 70 pregnant women who had a sexual function score of less than cut-off point, with a gestational period of 16-20 weeks.
-The participants were randomly divided into intervention and control groups by blocking method.
-The intervention group received individual counseling based on the PLISSIT model by a well-trained midwife, while the control group received only the usual care for the pregnancy.
-The primary outcome measures were the total score of female sexual function 4 weeks after the intervention.
-Data were collected using a questionnaire of personal and midwifery information, and female sexual function index (FSFI) in previous stages and 4 weeks after the intervention.
-All analyses were based on the intention to treat approach.
+Materials and Methods: The present randomized controlled trial was performed on 70 pregnant women who had a sexual function score of less than the cut-off point within a gestation period of 16-20 weeks.
+The participants were randomly divided into intervention and control groups by the blocking method.
+The intervention group received individual counseling based on the PLISSIT model by a well-trained midwife while the control group only received the usual care for pregnancy.
+The primary outcome measures were the total score of female sexual function four weeks after the intervention.
+Finally, the data were collected using a questionnaire of personal and midwifery information, as well as the female sexual function index in previous stages and four weeks after the intervention.
+All analyses were based on the intention to treat the approach.

-Results: There was a significant difference between the mean total score of sexual function (adjusted mean difference: 9.07; confidence interval 95%: 7.24 to 10.90) and all the sub scale the intervention and control groups four weeks after the intervention (p<0.05) adjusted for baseline scores.
-Consultation significantly reduced the frequency of sexual dysfunction and there was a significant difference between the two groups (p<0.001).
+Results: There was a significant difference between the mean total score of sexual function (adjusted mean difference: 9.07; 95% CI: 7.24 to 10.90) and all the sub-scales that intervention and control groups adjusted for baseline scores four weeks after the intervention (P < 0.05).
+Consultation significantly reduced the frequency of sexual dysfunction and there was a significant difference between the 2 groups in this regard (P < 0.001).